Perennials/app-node/README.md

 #### .onHttpRequest()
 Default HTTP request handler called directly from node's http.Server.
-The default implementation does the domain handling.
+The default implementation does the domain handling and calls `.onHttpHeaders()`.
 Can be overriden for advanced use.

 ```js
 .onHttpRequest( req, res );